Atraya21/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

 Istio override file has been placed at /Users/Axway/istio-override.yaml Please merge the generated istio-override.yaml file with your Istio configuration to allow the Traceability Agent to function.
 ```
+If you want to install Istio in an Openshift Cluster, there are additional steps required.
+Please follow the steps in the [Istio docs](https://istio.io/latest/docs/setup/platform-setup/openshift/) for installing Istio into an OCP cluster.
+Istio has multiple profiles that can be used for installation.
+Select the appropriate profile and apply with the merged details from the CLI generated istio-override.yaml file.

 ## Finish the installation of the agents